symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 There are many ways to design an exchange.
 This guide is based on how to support ``XYM`` deposits and withdrawals in an exchange that follows a **central wallet approach**.

 Please note that this design is not particularly recommend over others.
-However, its **simplified architecture** is a good showcase for Symbol's set of features involved in building an Exchange.
+However, its **simplified architecture** is a good showcase for Symbol's set of features involved in integrating with an Exchange.
 A different approach, for example, would be to use a different wallet for each user.

 .. figure:: /resources/images/diagrams/exchange-integration-overview.png
    :align: center